notrabs/RRCG/README.md

 #### RRCG script files
 To make the compiler recognize which files and classes need to be compiled, they need to:
 1. end in `.rrcg.cs`
-2. contain a class with the same name as the file
+2. contain a CircuitDescriptor class with the same name as the file
+3. contains no namespaces

 You can copy the example class that is linked by default into your project.
 See the next chapter on how to write valid code.